the history of galipatia

 2018-present:

 Whichever year you’re reading this as a freshman or incoming freshman, whether that be 2019 or 2025, you’re now the future (or soon to be) of Galipatia.
 It’s a significant weight to carry, but it’s fulfilling in all aspects.
-The mentors, committees, and leadership teams are all beside you with good intentions, though.
+The mentors, committees, and leadership teams are all beside you with good intentions.
 As Galipatia will continue to grow, the sense of community will remain a defining characteristic within the living-learning community.
 So, with every successive year, we usher in a new wave of diversified engineers ready to lead within their respective fields.